mizzmo/Maintainable_Software_With_Snake_Game/docs/devNotes.md

 - setScore to set the score of the game.
 - getLength to get the length of the snake.
 - setLength to set the length of the snake.
+- incrementLength to add one to the length of the snake.
 - getHeight to get the dimension of the screen.
 - getWidth to get the dimension of the screen.
 - setHeight to set the dimension of the screen.